[NEW] Introducing Inline Help to Clarify Backups and Migrations

 No, it’s not difficult to maintain a WordPress website.
 You can automate many tasks like backups and updates.
 Plus, there are beginner-friendly plugins that can help you optimize your database, bulk delete spam comments, optimize images, and monitor security.

-If you don’t want to install too many plugins, you could find a third-party WordPress maintenance service provider.
-Options like WP Buffs and Maintainn will take care of updates, backups, and security monitoring for you.
+If you don’t want to install too many plugins, you could find a third-party website maintenance service provider.
+Companies like WP Buffs and Maintainn have WordPress experts who will take care of updates, backups, and security monitoring for you.

 Your backup frequency depends on how often you update your website’s content.
 If you have a large website with high traffic and a consistent blog posting schedule, you may want to create daily backups.
 However, static sites only have to be backed up once a month.